PeachyTree/shiro/README.md

 ### Feedback Command
 *Note: This is a Channel ID for the channel you want to view feedback from.
 It's not really required, so delete it, with the feedback command, if you don't want or need it.*
 `FEEDBACK_CHANNEL=` is simply the channel ID of any channel in the main server the bot should be in.

+### Imgur Album IDS
+As all of these keys are the same process, this is a little different.
+You need to first sign up for Imgur.
+Then you just need to go to your profile and make albums that contain the images for the command(s) you want to use.
+Use the ID of that album (look at the URL) as the variable.
+Yes, you need to fill these albums yourself.

 ## License
 For more information view the `LICENSE` file.